Azure/azure-libraries-for-java/AUTH.md

 If Azure CLI is authenticated as a user, tokens acquired in Azure CLI expire after 90 days.
 You will be prompted to re-authenticate.
 If Azure CLI is authenticated with a service principal, it will never expire until the service principal credential expires.

+## Oauth 2 for web apps

+For web apps that authenticate users interactively, Azure Active Directory allows Oauth 2 code grant flow.
+Create an application in Azure Active Directory and assign delegated permissions to the application: https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications.

+Create an instance of `DelegatedTokenCredentials` with the info of the application and the redirect URL.
+The credential instance must also be accessible through the page that's handling the redirection.
+The credential instance is not authenticated yet until the following steps are finished:

+1. Direct the user to the URL generated through `generateAuthenticationUrl()`.
+The URL is under the Active Directory endpoint so make sure the redirect URL is correctly routed to your web app.
+2. The user authenticates to Active Directory by typing in the credentials.
+3. In your redirect URL callback, call `setAuthenticationCode(String authCode)` with the authentication code passed back from Active Directory.

+Now you have a `DelegatedTokenCredential` instance that's ready to talk to Azure.

 ## Auth file formats

 Prior to this release, we've been using Java properties file format containing the following information: